Dynamical Analysis of the EIP-1559 Ethereum Fee Market

 From a traditional mechanism design perspective, the solution to the aforementioned problem seems relatively straightforward: Replace the first price auction with either a Vickrey – Clarke – Groves (VCG) auction~\cite{Nis07,Var07} or a (generalized) second price auction~\cite{Bre12,Car15}, which reduce the strategic complexity on the side of the bidders, lead to more efficient outcomes and are known to work well in practice (e.g., internet advertising).
 Unfortunately, such approaches can be easily exploited and gamed by miners who can artificially increase demands for their blocks, increasing the resulting fees while decreasing meaningful system participation.
 Moreover, such mechanisms are vulnerable to collusion~\cite{conitzer2006failures,bachrach2010honor}.

 Recently, a new proposal (EIP-1559) has been put forward to address these issues~\cite{Con19}.
-A key aspect of this mechanism is the introduction of a \textit{base fee that is automatically adjusted by the protocol} depending on the network congestion.
-This base fee effectively plays the role of a reserve price, matching supply and demand.
-Critically, this base fee is burned, which prevents the emergence of perverse incentives where miners can extract increased fees from the users by acting dishonestly.
-Users seeking fast inclusion of their transactions can supplement the base fee with a tip, which is the only fee that is received by the miners.
+A key aspect of this mechanism is the introduction of a \textit{basefee that is automatically adjusted by the protocol} depending on how congested the network is.
+This basefee effectively plays the role of a reserve price, matching supply and demand.
+Critically, this basefee is burned, which prevents the emergence of perverse incentives where miners can extract increased fees from the users by acting dishonestly.
+Users seeking fast inclusion of their transactions can supplement the basefee with a tip, which is the only fee that is received by the miners.
 An economic analysis of EIP-1559 has identified desirable properties, e.g., it is incentive compatible for myopic miners and as well as for users \textit{except during time periods with excessively low base fees}~\cite{roughgarden2020transaction}.
 Of course, to provide insights about whether such conditions will be satisfied in practice an economic analysis alone is not sufficient as one needs to explicitly analyze the dynamic evolution of the mechanism parameters over time.
 This raises our driving question: \textit{Under which conditions do the EIP-1559 dynamics self-stabilize?
 When these conditions are not satisfied how complex, unpredictable can the resulting behavior be?}